 INTO THE COSMOS

-In the realm of my artistic vision, I am transported through the universe, transcending the boundaries of space and time.
-With an unwavering desire to witness the cosmos firsthand, my imagination propels me on a journey where I can see, with my own eyes, the captivating beauty of nebulae and galaxies.
-Each stroke of my brush becomes a cosmic voyage, translating the ethereal hues and intricate formations into tangible expressions on canvas.
-In this artistic odyssey, I aim to share the profound awe inspired by the celestial wonders, inviting others to join me in the exploration of the vast and mesmerizing universe that unfolds through the lens of my creative vision.
+Transported through the universe, I transcend the boundaries of space and time, witnessing firsthand, the unimaginable beauty of our Universe.
+With an unwavering desire to witness the cosmos with my own eyes, my imagination propels me on a journey where I can experience the captivating beauty of nebulae and galaxies.
+In this artistic odyssey, I aim to share the profound awe inspired by the heavens above, inviting others to join me in the exploration of our vast and mesmerizing Universe.

 Pillars of Creation, Oil on Canvas, 30x40 in